dotenvx/dotenvx.github.io/blog/_posts/2024-07-11-feature-complete.md

 ## What's Next

-Next, we're working on **dotenvx pro** – to manage your secrets across teams, environments, and infrastructure.
+Next, we're working on **dotenvx-pro** – to manage your secrets across teams, environments, and infrastructure.

 ```
 _______________________________________________________________